Priority Thematic Public Humanities Research Incubator Grants

 • Health, Body, & Dis/Ability Humanities

-• Critical Digital Humanities, Multiple Materialities & New Publics
+• Critical Digital Humanities and New Publics

 The Public Humanities Hub Thematic Incubator Grants will provide funding to research teams made up of at least two full-time, tenured or tenure-track UBC faculty members, appointed to a minimum of two different departments, plus graduate students and staff in Arts, Law, and Education to work on Humanities-oriented research projects that include public-facing components.

-The Public Humanities Hub Thematic Incubator Grants support teams to carry out new research activities and cementing the research group by means of collaborative gatherings and/or events.
+The Public Humanities Hub Thematic Incubator Grants support teams to carry out new research activities and cementing the research group by means of collaborative gatherings.
 The applicant team must not have been awarded funding to carry out research in this particular area previously.
 This research activity is in the emergent stages for all team members.
 Team members may have an extensive trajectory of funding and publications pertinent to the broad theme to which a given application is directed.
 It is expected, however, that the particular research project proposed in the application represents new research for all team members.
 This particular research should not have previously been awarded Tri-Agency or other major funding, apart from a Seed Grant or other funding < $5,000.

 The project proposal will be assessed by an adjudication team made up of public humanities faculty members who are members of the Public Humanities Hub Advisory Board.
 The proposal will be assessed in terms of the following criteria: